dwmkerr/crosswords-js/README.md

 For further information on these topics, consult the [module API][30] documentation.

 For examples, refer to the [development server code][31].

+### Styling

+The library ships with some simple default styles out of the box, but aims to be easily customisable.
+See [`crossword-styling.md`][35] for details.

 ### Sample applications